A convolutional approach to bounding the number of polyominoes

-Although one can jump to the section of the bound $4.5238$, we suggest the readers to get familiarized with the approach first in the following section, where everything is described in a greater more detail.
+Although one can jump to Section \ref{sec:barequet-shalah} for the bound $4.5238$, we suggest the readers to get familiarized with the approach first in the following section (Section \ref{sec:klarner-rivest}), where everything is described in more detail.
+In particular, we present an approach to bounding the growth rates of convolution-type recurrences from above with certificates involving only rational numbers (that is, easily verifiable).
+A lower bound is also obtained in a somewhat dual process, but without certificates, unfortunately.
+The technique can be applied elsewhere, even to much more complicated recurrences.
+In addition, for the readers who are already familiar with Klarner--Rivest twigs, we provide an explanation why our approach could be more efficient at the end of Section \ref{sec:klarner-rivest}.

-While one can see that the technique in this article can be readily applied to animals on other lattices, it may be too early to say something beyond that.
+While one can see that the technique in this article can be readily applied to animals of other lattices, it may be too early to say something beyond that.
 However, we believe that the technique here can be applied to some other kinds of combinatorial problems with similar local constraints.